Get Help Today(877) 648-4288

 Alcohol Use Disorder

-Alcoholism, also called alcohol addiction or Alcohol Use Disorder (AUD), is when severe drinking meets the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Alcoholism, also called alcohol addiction or Alcohol Use Disorder (AUD), occur when severe drinking meets the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 If a person meets 2-3 out of the 11 criteria during a 1-year period, they have a mild AUD.
 People who meet 4-5 criteria are considered to have a moderate AUD, and people who meet 6-11 criteria are considered to have a severe AUD.
 Some of the questions ask if the person has:

 - Spent a lot of time thinking about drinking, drinking or recovering from the effects of drinking?